-If you suffered a spinal cord injury in New York that was caused by someone else’s negligent, reckless, or intentional actions, you may be eligible to seek compensation for these expenses through a personal injury claim.
+If you suffered a spinal cord injury in New York that was caused by someone else’s negligent, reckless, or intentional actions, you may be eligible to seek compensation for these expenses through a New York personal injury lawyer.

 While a lawsuit cannot give you back your mobility, it can ensure that you have the funds necessary to pay for medical treatment, physical therapy, aides and attendants, social services, mobility devices, home modifications or accessible housing, a vehicle that can accommodate you, and more.